egegl/CalculatorApp/README.md

 # Tkinter-CalculatorApp
- A very basic calculator app made with Python.
+ A very basic calculator app with GUI made with Python, using the tkinter libraries.

+ *It can do four operations, what else do you need?